 Speaking of which: Don’t expect flowers until July-ish, even if you start indoors about 6 weeks before your final frost date.
 Spanish flag takes about 12 or 14 weeks from seed to bloom.
 This is a high summer-through-frost star, but once it starts will go and go and go till serious cold says stop (which depending where you live might be four or even five months).

 Some things, like long-lasting, unabashed fan dances, are just worth waiting for.

 more about ipomoea lobata

 SELECT SEEDS-ANTIQUE FLOWERS catalog, which specializes in oldtime favorites (and sells both seed and plants of Spanish flag), says that it was introduced to cultivation in 1841.
-At Annie’s Annuals, you can put plants on your wishlist (since it’s too early for them to be in stock as I write this).
+At Annie’s Annuals, you can sometimes put plants on your wishlist (if it’s too early or late for them to be in stock).

 Famed British plantsman Graham Rice on why the RHS gave Ipomoea lobata its AGM award—which stands for Award of Garden Merit.

 THOSE OF YOU who have been around awhile know that I (and my local hummingbirds) love the cardinal climber, Ipomoea x multifida.
 Order some seeds or plants for that one, too–which is a close cousin of Spanish flag.
 (Read its profile at this link; that’s its picture, below.)